Agencies1 are required to comply with the Information Privacy Principles (IPPs) set out in the Information Privacy Act 2009 (Qld) (IP Act).

 A policy or other arrangement

-If an agency can establish that people were told their information would be disclosed when it was collected, then that can form the basis of a disclosure under IPP 11.
+This information is not automatically excluded from IPP 11(1)(a).
+If an agency can establish that the individuals were likely to have been aware that it was the agency's usual practice to disclose their information when the agency collected it, it can form the basis of a disclosure under IPP 11(1)(a).

 Individuals might have been aware or made aware of the disclosure by: